 Think about the following and write down all of your replies (especially mark questions without answers):

 - What do you want to achieve by self-hosting?
-Do you want to host your own blog, network storage, or synchronization service for calendars and contacts?
+Do you want to host your own website, network storage, or synchronization service for calendars and contacts?

 - Which services (software packages) do you need?
 Do you need these services anywhere or is it sufficient if they are available on your LAN only?
 Is the software you need maintained, or are there dozens of open issues on the internet and no one replies?
 How do you get security updates for the software?
 Are there any security features included (e.g., 2FA, TLS) or do you need to implement them using other technology (e.g., VPN, full-disk encryption)?
 How do you document any configuration changes?
 Are there any software dependencies that may break other software?